flimflamjs/flimflam-docs/specification.md

 A dynamic component must export any number of view functions as well as an `init()` function

-- An **init function** takes any parameters and returns a state object of plain JS values and flyd streams.
+- An **init function** takes any parameters and returns a state object of plain values and flyd streams.
 - A view function for a dynamic UI component takes a **state object** as its first parameter (plus any other parameters afterwards) and returns a snabbdom VTree

-Within your view functions, You can use your `state` to access the most recent state data to either read values or to bind eventlisteners to flyd streams.
+Within your view functions, You can use your `state` object to access the most recent state data to either read values or to bind event listeners to flyd streams.

-Use [flimflam-render](https://github.com/jayrbolton/flimflam-render) (also part of [ff-core](https://github.com/flimflamjs/ff-core) in ff-core/render) to render your component to the page.
+Use [flimflam-render](https://github.com/jayrbolton/flimflam-render) (also included in [ff-core](https://github.com/flimflamjs/ff-core) in `ff-core/render`) to render your component to the page.
 Using flimflam-render is only necessary in your actual app, and not used in modules that are only UI components.
-In a "one-page" app, render is only called a single time.
+In a "one-page" app, render is only called a single time for the top-most component.